vbookshelf/Offline-PDF-Redactor/README.md

 ## Self Verification

 The app programmatically audits its own output right after generation.
 It immediately re-parses the redacted file with pdf.js to ensure the character count is exactly zero.
-In other words, it performs a Ctrl + F search to ensure that no text is extractable.
+In other words, it performs a copy-paste to ensure that no text is extractable.

 ## How to use ofline
 Simply download the project folder and place it on your desktop.
 Then double click the index.html file.
 The app will open in your browser.